 Nelson Mandela: His Legacy Lives On

-Former South African President and Nobel Peace Prize laureate Nelson Mandela died at 95.
+In 2013, former South African President, freedom fighter and Nobel Peace Prize laureate Nelson Mandela died at 95.
 The political icon was battling a recurring lung infection, and had a history of lung problems dating back to when he contracted tuberculosis as a political prisoner.
 He had been in frail health for several years.